(Boris Books, 40pp, RRP $11.95 Australian, ISBN 1 876668 11 3)

 rejected by the municipal authorities,

-because it is unable to provide evidence of public liability
+because it is unable to provide evidence of public liability insurance.

 The Revolution will be rejected for funding from government agencies,